orvpagadua/Steel-Data-Challenge-4-Finance-Analysis/README.md

 7. Which customer has made the most transactions in the Transactions table?
 ```
+SELECT CONCAT(FirstName,' ',LastName) AS 'Customers', COUNT(t.TransactionDate) AS 'No_of_Transactions'
+FROM Customers c
+JOIN Accounts a ON a.CustomerID = c.CustomerID
+JOIN Transactions t ON t.AccountID = a.AccountID
+GROUP BY Customers
+ORDER BY No_of_Transactions DESC;
 ```
+`Jane Doe` and `Alice Johnson`

 8. Which branch has the highest total balance across all of its accounts?
 ```